brendansparrow/centauri/README.md

 ## Introduction

 Centauri is a system devised for combining multiple typefaces.
-Many typographic resources recommend limiting yourself to just one or two fonts in any design.
-This was designed to help students understand the many options available to them when setting just one typeface, let alone a number of them together, but is often misunderstood and followed too strictly by many novice designers.
+Many typographic resources recommend picking just one or two fonts for any design.
+This limitation was designed to help students understand the many options available to them when setting just one typeface, let alone a number of them together, but is often misunderstood and followed too strictly by many novice designers.

-The aim of this project is to educate designers (and non-designers alike) about the art of combining typefaces: how you can use multiple fonts together to convey meaning while still maintaining a harmonious relationship between all elements of your design.
-Combining typefaces brings its own set of challenges and is often a matter of taste, which can be honed through experience and practice.
+The aim of this project is to educate designers (and non-designers alike) about the art of combining typefaces: how you can use multiple fonts to convey meaning while still maintaining a harmonious relationship between all elements of your design.
+Pairing typefaces can be quite challenging.
+It is often a matter of taste, honed through experience and practice, but it is a very rewarding way to elevate your design skills.
 Hopefully, by the end of this guide you will have gained a solid understanding of typography and typesetting—particularly font combination—and will be better equipped to make confident design decisions when selecting your own typefaces.

 ## Name